ngzhekai/obsidian-note-sync/T AC3121/Lecture 1.md

 - Therefore the `Sender` who encrypt messages or verify signatures **cannot** decrypt messages or create signatures.
 + Developed to address two key issues:
 	+ Key distribution - how to have secure communications in general without having to trust a key distribution center (KDC) with your key.
-	+ Digital signatures - how to verify a message comes intact from the claimed sender
+	+ Digital signatures - how to verify a message comes intact from the claimed sender.
 + Invention due to *Whitfield Diffie & Martin Hellman* at Stanford University in 1976.

 ### Public-Key Encryption Model